 Causes & Risk Factors

 - Smoking: The undisputed leading cause.
-Cigarette smoke contains thousands of chemicals, dozens of which are known carcinogens.
-Your risk drops significantly the moment you quit, regardless of your age.
+Cigarette smoke contains over 7,000 chemicals, dozens of which are known carcinogens.
+Your risk begins to drop the moment you quit, regardless of your smoking history.

 Screening & Diagnosis

-If you are an older adult (50-80) with a history of heavy smoking, even if you quit within the last 15 years, ask your doctor about an annual Low-Dose CT (LDCT) scan.
-It can catch lung cancer in its early, curable stages.
+If you are between the ages of 50 and 80 with a 20 pack-year smoking history (and currently smoke or quit within 15 years), ask your doctor about an annual Low-Dose CT (LDCT) scan.
+This screening can detect lung cancer in early, curable stages before symptoms appear.

 Reviewed & Sources: WHO, CDC, medical textbooks